OzanKurt/Laravel-Intl/README.md

 ```

 #### Laravel
-In your app config, add the Service Provider to the `$providers` array
+If you don't use auto-discovery, open up your app config and add the Service Provider to the `$providers` array:

  ```php
 'providers' => [